muskan-424/peer-review-allocation-system/docs/jest-setup-plan.md

 ## 4. Sample Test Skeletons

 > Note: These are skeleton structures.
-Actual implementation will be done in Day 3 once the algorithm code is ready from Member 1.
+Actual implementation will be done once the algorithm code is ready.

 ### candidateGeneration.test.ts
 ```typescript